Guide to AUC: What to Pack?

 • Umbrella - We may not have a cold season here, but we do have a rainy season.
 It rains a little bit everyday sporadically and unpredictably during the winter months.

-• Toilet Paper — You may want to bring a roll just for your first day on the island just in case you don’t have the chance to go shopping.
+• Toilet Paper — The dorms should come with toilet paper, but off-campus housing may not.
+Just in case there isn’t, you may want to bring a roll just for your first day on the island just in case you don’t have the chance to go shopping.
 Otherwise, just use the school’s bathrooms.

 • Bring a box of small, random items that you may or may not use.
-This is what I brought: matches, staples, sewing kit, Badge holders (to wear your ID on during anatomy lab), batteries, post-it notes, candles, tape, rubber bands, envelopes, swimming goggles, glue, ear plugs…
+This is what I brought: matches, staples, sewing kit, batteries, post-it notes, candles, tape, rubber bands, envelopes, swimming goggles, glue, ear plugs…

 • Decorations - If you are living in the dorms, the walls are painfully bear!
 Bring something you like from home that will make the environment more familiar to you.
 Also bring a picture of a loved one.
 You’ll be thousands of miles away from home in a foreign country, and you’ll need one.